HugoCornelis/workflow-automation-engine/README.md

 sudo make install
 ```

-After installation, it is useful to know a few things about the
-automated configuration of projects before starting one.
+`workflow` and `vigilia` are now installed on your system.

 ### Configuration

 After installation new projects can be created.

-Each project has separate configuration for `grc` and `bash`
+Each project has its
+own configuration for `grc` and `bash` (completion).
+The
-(completion).
-The configuration of `grc` is found in its regular
+configuration of `grc` is found in its regular configuration directory
-configuration directory (see the man page of `grc` for more
+(see the man page of `grc` for more information) and shell aliases
-information) and shell aliases make sure `grc` is invoked
+make sure `grc` is invoked appropriately.
-appropriately.

 `bash` completion is dynamically generated by the workflow automation
 engine when it is needed (when the user hits the <tab> key).